michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0093.md

 - v: take up mentally
 - v: take (gas, light or heat) into a solution
 ### Family
-assimilate: assimilable, assimilated, assimilates, assimilating, assimilation, assimilative, assimilator, assimilatory+;assimilation: assimilations;assimilator: assimilators
+- assimilate: assimilable, assimilated, assimilates, assimilating, assimilation, assimilative, assimilator, assimilatory+
+- assimilation: assimilations
+- assimilator: assimilators
 ### Examples
 - Rather than trying to win converts or assimilating in their new home, Parsis formed self-contained communities that effectively barred intermarriage.
 - All of them - including the followers of the Islamic faith are warm friendly people who are very eager to assimilate into American society.